What is Building the Engine?

 Why do we need this system?

 Most of Detroit’s neighborhoods are fragile.
-Fundamental change is needed to create the organizational systems necessary for all of Detroit’s neighborhoods to stabilize or reinvent themselves.
-In virtually all of the other great U.S. cities, community development systems are in place to support neighborhoods regardless of the condition of those neighborhoods.
+Fundamental change is needed to create the social and civic systems necessary for all of Detroit’s neighborhoods to thrive.
+In virtually all of the other great U.S. cities, community development systems are in place to support neighborhoods.
+In Detroit, the past few years, there has been some progress in some neighborhoods, but more work is needed for all neighborhoods in Detroit to realize their potential.

 Why is the Building the Engine process different and impactful?